Mrsokhub/SAG-Fusion/README.md

 # SAG-Fusion: Statistically Aligned Gated Fusion for Subject-Level Depression Detection

-> Paper: *SAG-Fusion: Statistically Aligned Gated Fusion for Subject-Level Depression Detection* [link to be added]

 ## Overview

 SAG-Fusion is a lightweight multimodal fusion framework for subject-level depression detection.